rmosolgo/graphql-ruby-urql-stream-example/README.md

   Maybe I'm wrong -- is there an advantage in a Ruby/Rails context to supporting pauses _between_ list items?
 If so, I bet the use of `.each` in `lib/graphql/execution/interpreter/runtime.rb` could be expanded to properly support Ruby enumerators.
 - Weirdly, Sinatra doesn't work right with this example when you set `Transfer-Encoding: chunked` in Ruby -- can't figure out why.
-- This took me forever to figure out:

-  Ruby sends a leading boundary (`---`) as part of the first patch.
-This is in the spec: there should be a boundary between the preamble part (with nothing in it, afaict) and the first patch.

-  At first, running the demo with Ruby server always looked "one patch behind."
-That is, the server would send the first patch, but nothing would render.
-Then it would send the second patch, and the first patch would render, then send the third patch, and the second patch would render.
-Weird!

-  I was fussing and fussing over trying to make the Ruby server _exactly_ like the Javascript one.
-Finally, I noticed that the JS server has a `res.write("---")` before any patches, so I added that to the Ruby server (and removed that boundary from the first patch) and now it seems to work right.

-  So it seems like `urql` assumes that each flush of data from the server will contain exactly one patch.